From 5d Flat Connections to 4d Fluxes (the Art of Slicing the Cone): Super Yang-Mills on Sasakian 5-Manifolds

 \subsection{Taking Finite Quotients}

-The main player in this work is finite quotients of the simply-connected toric Sasakian manifolds $M$ discussed above.
+The main player in this work are finite quotients of the simply-connected toric Sasakian manifolds $M$ discussed above.
 More specifically, we always assume\footnote{Note that there always is a locally free $S^1\subset T^3$; precisely the one that agrees with the remaining, non-degenerate $S^1$ at the vertices of the polygon, cf. \autoref{fig--2.1.cone}.} that there is a free $S^1\subset T^3$ and take a quotient by a finite Abelian subgroup $\mathbb{Z}_h$ ($h\in\mathbb{N}_{>1}$ fixed) along this $S^1$.
 So we have a principal $\mathbb{Z}_h$-bundle

 with $X=M/\mathbb{Z}_h$ the finite quotient.
 Note that $X$ is no longer simply-connected but $\pi_1(X)\simeq\mathbb{Z}_h$ (see \autoref{app-topology}) and we can view $M$ as the $h$-sheeted connected (universal) cover of $X$.
 This means, intuitively, that $X$ and $M$ are ``the same'' locally and differences are only noticeable on a global level.
 In particular, since the vector field $\X$ generating the free $S^1$ is Killing, the metric on $M$ induces a metric on $X$ such that the covering is Riemannian.
-Moreover, since $S^1/\mathbb{Z}_h\simeq S^1$ (via $s\mapsto s^h$) we still have a $T^3$-action on $X$.

 In order for the theory in \autoref{sec--3.1} to descend to $X$ we first restrict to bundles over $M$ that are equivariant under deck transformations\footnote{Note that $\gamma\in\Aut(\pi)$ is an isometry since the covering $\pi$ is Riemannian.} $\gamma\in\Aut(\pi)\simeq\pi_1(X)$ of the covering $\pi$; these bundles descend to $X$.
 We mainly take the view of equivariant bundles on $M$ instead of bundles on $X$ given that we have good control over the theory on $M$.
 All fields (except the connection) in the cohomological formulation are (endomorphism-valued) differential forms\footnote{Here, $\mathfrak{g}_P$ denotes the associated bundle $\mathfrak{g}_P=P\times_\text{ad}\mathfrak{g}$ of the gauge bundle $P$.} $\omega\in\Omega^r(M;\mathfrak{g}_P)$ and they descend to $X$ if they are $\Aut(\pi)$-invariant.
 Namely, let $\omega$ be such a form.
 Then $\omega$ descends to a differential form on $X$ if